Aim of this page

 The PND’s impact on people with convictions

-In practice, the PND simply collates information held locally by various police forces.
+In practice, the PND collates Police intelligence held locally by various police forces.
+Police intelligence can be anything from an informal resolution of a criminal matter, including Sexting – Outcome 21, an acquittal for an offence, a fixed penalty notice, an arrest that led to no further action being taken, or even an unsubstantiated allegation that the police never pursued.
 To find out what is held on the PND, you have to request to see your local records of the relevant police force.

 The PND will have a record for everyone who has been arrested and processed through custody, so even if you were convicted of a minor offence that was not recorded on the PNC, it will be held on local records and form part of the PND.
 This kind of information could be disclosed as part of an enhanced check.